Q: What is AWS Security Hub?

 Q: How can Security Hub integrate with my existing security operations and remediation processes?

 Security Hub supports workflow options by enabling the export of findings via CloudWatch events.
 You can use CloudWatch events to setup integrations with chat systems such as Slack, automated remediation pipelines via Lambda or partner security orchestration tools, SIEMs, and ticketing systems such as ServiceNow.

 Q: Will Security Hub replace the consoles of our other security services, such as Amazon GuardDuty, Amazon Inspector, or Amazon Macie?

 No. Security Hub is complementary and additive to the AWS security services.
 In fact, Security Hub will link back into the other consoles to help you gain additional context.
 Security Hub does not replicate the setup, configuration, or specialized features available within each security service.

-Q: I deployed the CIS AWS Foundations Benchmark QuickStart, but the Security Hub CIS Compliance Standard is showing that I am failing some checks, why is that?
+Q: I deployed the CIS AWS Foundations Benchmark QuickStart, but the Security Hub CIS Security Standard is showing that I am failing some checks, why is that?